Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Black box fields

-We emphasize that we do not assume that black box groups under consideration in this paper are given as subgroups of ambient matrix groups; thus our approach is wider than the setup of the computational matrix group project \cite{leedham-green01.229}.
-Notice that we are not using the Discrete Logarithm Oracles for finite fields $\GF_q$: in our setup, we start with a black box group without any access to the field over which the group is defined.

-\subsection{Black box fields}
+\section{Black box fields}

-We define black box fields by analogy with black box groups, and the reader may wish to compare our exposition with \cite{boneh96.283}.
-We note here that, in this paper, we do not necessarily know the characteristic of the field.
+We define black box fields using, by analogy with black box groups, Axioms BB1--BB3, with a few obvious changes in the wording, and with Axiom BB2 covering the addition, multiplication, and inversion in the field.
+The reader may wish to compare our exposition with \cite{boneh96.283}.
+We remind that, in this paper, we do not necessarily know the characteristic of the field.
 Therefore we slightly generalize the definition of a black box field given in \cite{boneh96.283, maurer07.427} by removing the assumption that the characteristic of the field is known.

-A \emph{black box} (finite) \emph{field} $\KK$ is an oracle or an algorithm operating on $0$-$1$ strings of uniform length (input length) which encrypts some finite field $\GF$.
-The oracle can compute $x+y$, $xy$ and decides whether $x=y$ for any strings $x,y \in \KK$.
-If the characteristic $p$ is known, we say that $\KK$ is a \emph{black box field of known characteristic $p$}.
-We refer the reader to \cite{boneh96.283, maurer07.427} for more details of black box fields of known characteristic and their applications to cryptography.
+We refer the reader to \cite{boneh96.283, maurer07.427} for more details of black box fields of known characteristic.

-In this paper, we shall be using some results about the isomorphism problem for black box fields of known characteristic $p$ \cite{maurer07.427}, that is, the problem of constructing an isomorphism and its inverse between $\KK$ and an explicitly given finite field $\GF_{p^n}$.
-The explicit data for a finite field of cardinality $p^n$ is defined to be a system of {\emph{structure constants} over the prime field, that is} $n^3$ elements $(c_{ijk})_{i,j,k=1}^n$ of the prime field {$\mathbb{F}_p = \mathbb{Z}/p\mathbb{Z}$ (represented as integers in $[0,p-1]$)} so that $\mathbb{F}_{p^n}$ becomes a field with ordinary addition and multiplication by elements of $\mathbb{F}_p$, and multiplication determined by
+We shall be using some results about the isomorphism problem for black box fields of known characteristic $p$ \cite{maurer07.427}, that is, the problem of constructing an isomorphism and its inverse between a black box field $\KK$ and an explicitly given finite field $\bF_{p^n}$.
+The explicit data for a finite field of cardinality $p^n$ is defined to be a system of {\emph{structure constants} over the prime field, that is,} $n^3$ elements $(c_{ijk})_{i,j,k=1}^n$ of the prime field {$\mathbb{F}_p = \mathbb{Z}/p\mathbb{Z}$ (represented as integers in $[0,p-1]$)} so that $\mathbb{F}_{p^n}$ becomes a field with ordinary addition and multiplication by elements of $\mathbb{F}_p$, and multiplication determined by

 where $s_1, s_2, \dots, s_n$ denotes a basis of $\mathbb{F}_{p^n}$ over $\mathbb{F}_p$.
 The concept of an explicitly given field of order $p^n$ is robust; indeed, Lenstra Jr.\ has shown in \cite[Theorem 1.2]{lenstra91.329} that for any two fields $A$ and $B$ of order $p^n$ given by two sets of structure constants $(a_{ijk})_{i,j,k=1}^n$ and $(b_{ijk})_{i,j,k=1}^n$ an isomorphism $A \longrightarrow B$ can be constructed in time polynomial in $n\log p$.